Professional Policing BSc (Hons)

 This course is a national pre-join degree licensed by the professional body for policing, the College of Policing.
-The course is delivered by subject-matter experts and experienced practitioners (including retired police officers) with a wealth of subject expertise to prepare you with the key transferable skills required for the role of police constable.
+The course is delivered by subject matter experts and experienced practitioners (including former police officers) with a wealth of subject and operational expertise to prepare you with the key transferable skills required for the role of police constable.

 On our course, you will cover all the learning content of the College of Policing’s Degree in Professional Policing, as well as receive additional detailed inputs on specialist subjects like public protection and digital crime.
 You will gain a grounded knowledge of the key aspects of policing, such as legislation, police powers and investigative interviewing skills.

 Our excellent simulation facilities for role-play scenarios will allow you to put your knowledge into practice in a safe learning environment.
-Our policing skills labs comprise an immersive learning suite, interview rooms, crime scene houses, road policing scenarios, a custody office and a mock courtroom.
+Our policing skills labs comprise of an immersive learning suite where you make real-time decisions whilst managing critical investigation, interview rooms, a crime scene house where you will conduct a variety of role-play situations, road policing scenarios, a custody office, and a mock courtroom where you will learn how to present evidence and defend your decision-making.

 Why You'll Love It